 Buongiorno a tutti!!
 Hello all!!

 There is nothing like making a meal from scratch, is there?
 One of my most favorite meals to make from scratch is homemade pasta.
-So, I decided to bring you a post from my passion: the best tools for making fresh pasta from scratch!
+So, I decided to bring you a post from my passion: the best tools for making pasta from scratch!
 We cover them all: from gnocchi boards to automatic pasta makers and more!

 Now, don't let the 'from scratch' intimidate you.
-Living in today's world, we can still re-create those old, authentic recipes by using the best tools from today that will make your 'from scratch' experience quick, easy and so fun!!
+Living in today's world, we can still re-create those old, authentic pasta recipes by using the best tools from today that will make your 'from scratch' experience quick, easy and so fun!!

-When you put your roughly rolled dough into the pasta machine, you start by adjusting the thickness so it begins at a very thick point.
+When you put your roughly rolled pasta dough into the pasta machine, you start by adjusting the thickness so it begins at a very thick point.
 This process is repeated over and over again as you progressively change the thickness so the dough is rolled thinner and thinner each time until it is the perfect thickness for you to start working it through the noodle cutters.

 Just make sure when you clean your hand crank pasta machine (and this typically goes for all hand made pasta noodle machines) you don't use water.
 Instead, use a dry bristle brush to get the flour out.

-This machine has so many add-on attachment options for you also!
+This pasta machine has so many add-on attachment options for you also!
 There is a capellini attachment, a ravioli attachment, a linguini attachment, even a vermicelli attachment and more!
 If you want to check this machine and all of the attachment options out, just click on the picture of it below!

 We are jumping over from the manual hand crank pasta machine to the automatic type.
 It is totally a matter of preference and how much time you like to spend on making your own pasta by hand.

-When it comes to the automatic machine, I am 100% recommending the KitchenAid Mixer and its attachments (which I will talk about in my third point below).
+When it comes to the automatic machine, I am 100% recommending the KitchenAid Mixer from Amazon and its attachments (which I will talk about in my third point below).
 Yes!
 You have heard me praise this mixer before!
 I use this for everything and it sure makes a gorgeous addition to my kitchen counter.
 Many people use their KitchenAid Mixer to mix their dough for pasta noodles, I personally like to do this part by hand by putting all my flour into a mountain on the counter and cracking an egg into the middle of it...
 But so many people enjoy the simplicity of mixing all their ingredients together in this machine with the dough hook.
 It sure does make pasta noodle-making quick and easy!

-This KitchenAid mixer has so many attachments that you can buy, but the one we use for rolling out the dough and cutting it is the 3 Piece Pasta Roller And Cutter Attachment Set, which brings us to our homemade pasta making tool #3 below!
+This KitchenAid mixer has so many attachments that you can buy, but the one we use for rolling out the dough and cutting it is Amazon's 3 Piece Pasta Roller And Cutter Attachment Set, which brings us to our homemade pasta making tool #3 below!
 They kind of go hand in hand :)

 I have personally had both my KitchenAid mixer and the 3 piece pasta roller and cutter attachment set for more than ten years, and I make pasta quite often.
 They are still both running perfectly for me, and I highly recommend them!!!
 This is definitely a buy it for life item!

 I would say that the majority of the noodles I make with my attachment set are lasagna noodles.
 I can't even BEGIN to tell you how having homemade noodles in a lasagna makes it taste so much better, and the same goes for any pasta dish.
-Next, in my most often made pasta list, would probably be fettucini noodles!
+Next, in my most often made pasta list, would probably be fettuccine noodles!
 But that is my own preference!
 On to noodle-making tool number 4!

 Here is one little tool that is small and transportable for travel and is also super easy to use.
-This is the Pasta/ Ravioli Wheel and you can use it on your rolled out pasta dough to make custom cut size pasta noodles, lasagna noodles, and ravioli.
+This is the Pasta/ Ravioli Wheel from Amazon and you can use it on your rolled out pasta dough to make custom cut size pasta noodles, lasagna noodles, and ravioli.
 You can sure spend a lot of money on one of these (check this one out if you don't believe me!!
-It sure is gorgeous though!) but I feel that you don't need to spend a fortune on this tool for making homemade ravioli.
+It sure is gorgeous though!)
+But I feel that you don't need to spend a fortune on this tool for making homemade ravioli.
 This one (below pictured) by Norpro is a super affordable ravioli cutter and it has really fantastic reviews!!

 I love the versatility of this tool.
 My kids love to play with this one for their play dough tools, and I also use it to make super cute pie shells!
 You know the kind of long, crimped pastry pieces that you can weave or braid over a gorgeous cherry pie?
 I guess I will save that talk for a different article though!
 Right now let's focus on the main course!